cemu-project/cemu_graphic_packs/docs/index.md

 ### Download Link

-[This archive](https://ci.appveyor.com/api/projects/slashiee/cemu-graphic-packs/artifacts/graphicPacks.zip?branch=master) has all of the graphic packs needed.
+[GitHub](https://github.com/slashiee/cemu_graphic_packs/releases/tag/AppVeyor) has a download that has all of the graphic packs needed.
 Please delete the old ones first before adding in the new ones.

 ### Games with Graphic Packs